COVID 19 vaccine trials: What does 'efficacy rate' mean?

 But experts say we won't know the real effectiveness until the vaccine has been given to a larger number of people in everyday circumstances.

-Dr. Paul Calkin, Interim Chief Medical Executive at IU Health, said that's also the case for Pfizer's vaccine, which is also nearing completion of its phase three clinincal COVID-19 vaccine trial.
+Dr. Paul Calkin, Interim Chief Medical Executive at IU Health, said that's also the case for Pfizer's vaccine, which is also nearing completion of its Phase 3 clinical COVID-19 vaccine trial.

 “Both of these are interim analyses, so it'll probably be a couple years before we really know how good they are,” Calkin said.
 “But they're both extremely encouraging.”